tonghuikang/draw-sgp-electoral-boundaries/README.md

 ### Objective

 We want a fair assignment of the constituencies.
 The problem is to partition the graph.
-However, as constituency names need to be assigned, Constraints must be respected, and losses will be assigned for ineffencies.
+However, as constituency names need to be assigned.
+Constraints must be respected, and losses will be assigned for ineffencies.

 ### Constraints